 Chania Therisos (16 kms from Chania & 30km from Maleme) is a historical mountain village in a rugged but verdant landscape at the foot of the White Mountains.
 It is a point of departure for the ascent of the highest peak in the range, Pence (2,452m).

 (2.5 kms West from Chania and 14km from Maleme): A seaside community where the bathing is wonderful and there are caves which have been used as refuges during successive wars.

 ( 14km from Maleme ) They are among the most frequented beaches in the summer and are modern centres of tourism with comprehensive facilities.

 Thodorou is the little island opposite the shore ( across to Agia Marina ).
 The island today has been designated a natural reserve and Cretan wild goats ( Agrimi or Kri-Kri ) are taken there to breed.

 Maleme (17 kms West from Chania): a seaside village.
-Also you will find the German War Cemetery famous from the Battle of Crete .
+Also, you will find the German War Cemetery famous for the Battle of Crete .
 Book your Maleme Hotels and enjoy your Holidays in Crete

 Sougia (67.10 kms South from Chania & 45 km from Maleme): is a modern coastal fishing village with a protected harbor and pine-covered slopes around it.
 There is a pebble beach in front of the village, 1.5 kms in length, with deep crystal water.
 For those visitors who enjoy rambling, nature and antiquities, there is a surprise.